SrBrahma/react-native-payment-icons/README.md

 We use SVGs that are transormed into React Native JSX, so there isn't a loading time to show them up.

-The library weights ~45KB.
-The SVGs are compressed.
+The SVGs are compressed / optimized by ~60%.
 It uses the Flat Rounded images of [`aaronfagan/svg-credit-card-payment-icons`](https://github.com/aaronfagan/svg-credit-card-payment-icons), and I intend to support other icon packs in the future, in a tree-shakable way.

 If you need to discover the card type (`visa`, `mastercard` etc), you can use the [credit-card-type](https://www.npmjs.com/package/credit-card-type) package.